 Besides accepting donations charities, many online giving sites invite individuals to set up personalized fundraising campaigns for their favorite causes or even to help other people.
 In turn, charities can run their peer-to-peer fundraising campaigns through these sites.

-Here are several of the most popular charitable giving websites that provide information about many charities and causes.
-They are terrific places to start your journey towards a lifetime of charitable giving or to experience the joy of fundraising yourself.
+Here is a sampling of the most popular charitable giving websites that provide information about many charities and causes.
+Some of these sites perform a variety of tasks such as helping nonprofits set up year-round fundraising, providing a home for group fundraising, and guiding individuals to worthy causes., They are terrific places to start your journey towards a lifetime of charitable giving or to experience the joy of fundraising yourself.